liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/05-using-lcs.markdown

 without requiring any user interaction.
 For example, for users to connect to LCS, they must first manually configure the client portlet to connect to an environment.
 The previous article of this guide covers this process.
-To bypass the need for manual client configuration, you can generate and distribute an environment token file.
+To bypass the need for manual client configuration, LCS Administrators and Environment Managers can generate and distribute an environment token file.
 This token contains all the information the client needs to connect to that environment on LCS.
 It's important to note that each environment can have only one token file.
-You should also use caution when distributing it to your project's users.
+You should also use caution when distributing it.
 Anyone with the token file can use it to connect to your environment.
-Administrators should also use caution when regenerating or otherwise removing a token file from LCS.
+You should also use caution when regenerating or otherwise removing a token file from LCS.
 When this is done, clients using the file can't connect until receiving the new file.
 The only alternative is to use the administrator's own credentials to manually connect the client.
 Once the client reconnects, it's once again linked to the client's existing archive data in LCS.

 So why bother with environment tokens at all?
 Besides the benefit of simplifying the setup process for your users, using environment tokens is valuable in